xandrew94x/acqTool/README.md

 ## :mag: Project status
 #### v0.1.1
-In this version was added the entire interface and a Mediapipe model for hand detection.
+Added interface and a mediapipe support for hand detection.
 #### v0.1.12
 Bugfix.
 ___